slutske22/react-leaflet-editable-popup/README.md

   <tr>
     <td> <code>removable</code> </td>
-    <td> Renders a "Remove this Marker" button inside the popup.
+    <td> Renders a "Remove this {leaflet element}" button inside the popup.
 When clicked, this will remove the popup's source (as well as the popup) from your map.
-It will not delete your marker or popup instance from the map.
+It will not delete your element or popup instance from the map.
 See <code>removalCallback</code> on how to do this. </td>
   </tr>

   <tr>